 Not surprisingly, Ben wasn’t happy with this arrangement.
 His very own brother was so jealous of Ben’s talents and intellect that he repressed and scolded Ben constantly.
 In frustration and despair, Ben broke the law of the colonies and ran away from his apprenticeship.

-He had to bribe a ship captain to take him to Philadelphia and keep quiet about it.
+He had to bribe a ship captain to take him to Philadelphia.
 He landed there with three shillings in his pocket and rags on his back.
-But it was there that he established a printing shop of his own which in turn lead to him moving into other related industries, becoming an authority in the printing market.
+But it was there that he established a printing shop of his own which in turn led to him moving into other related industries, becoming an authority in the printing market.

 What he discovered is not new, but it is hard for some to stomach.
 He understood that he was on his own, just like everyone is.